 So, let’s review.

 A physician needs two years of clinical training during medical school that includes all of the knowledge that they need about vaccines.
-Does the Google university expert have any of that?
+Does the Google University graduate have any of that?
 I am literally laughing into my coffee while writing this.

 A physician needs at least three years of clinical training in residency, where they gain much more knowledge of all of the clinical fields of vaccines applied to real-life children.
-Does the Google university expert do that?
+Does the Google University alumnus do that?
 I bet they had no clue what is required to be an MD.

 Sure, a pediatrician does not take a bunch of courses on vaccinology.
 But they have taken dozens of courses plus at least 5 years of clinical training to become independent physicians.
 That’s what makes them experts on vaccines.